msinhore/adaptive_climate/README.md

 **Adaptive Climate** intelligently manages your climate system with a scientific adaptive approach.
 It offers:

-🌡️ **Continuous Monitoring:** Tracks indoor temperature, outdoor temperature, radiant temperature (if available), humidity, and occupancy sensors.
+🌡️ **Continuous Monitoring:** Tracks indoor temperature, outdoor temperature, radiant temperature (if available), and humidity sensors.
 🌎 **Automatic Season Detection:** Detects the current season based on your latitude and date, adapting comfort logic for summer, winter, spring, and autumn.
 🎯 **Configurable Comfort Ranges:** Sets minimum and maximum comfort temperature limits.
 📐 **ASHRAE 55-2020 Model:** Uses the Adaptive Thermal Comfort model to determine optimal comfort zones.